 For those unacquainted, Sonarr is a genius at tracking and automatically collating data from indexers for TV shows.
 It's a favourite among many and, without mincing words, leaves competitors like Sick Beard and SiCKRAGE eating its dust.
 If the idea of automating your TV show downloads tickles your fancy, allow me to introduce Sonarr, your new digital comrade.

 Like a loyal bloodhound, Sonarr keeps a sharp eye on your downloaded TV shows, giving you a heads-up for any missing episodes, and it doesn't stop there – it even goes on a hunt for new ones for you.

 A word on Sonarr v3

-Sonarr v3 is an upcoming update that will introduce a ton of new stuff.
-The interface has been redesigned, there will be search filters, and Drone Factory has been removed to just name a few changes.
-Sonarr v3 will be compatible with everything described in this guide.
-However, this guide was created using the latest stable release.
+Sonarr v3, the eagerly anticipated update, is set to unveil a treasure trove of new features.
+A sleek redesign, search filters, and the removal of the Drone Factory, just to name a few.
+Fear not, Sonarr v3 will be compatible with everything detailed in this guide.
+However, this guide was concocted using the most recent stable release.

 Integrating Sonarr with Home Assistant

-Next, you’ll want to open up Sonarr and enter the settings.
-Under General look for your API key (make sure you never share this key).
-Copy the key and head back into Home Assistant.
-Enter the Sonarr API key along with the host (IP address), path to the API (can be left as it is), and Sonarr’s port.
-If the information you entered is correct, you should be notified of the successful integration.
+Next, pop open Sonarr and dig into the settings.
+Under “General” you'll find your API key (remember, this key is as private as your diary, don't share it).
+Copy the key and mosey on back to Home Assistant.
+Paste the Sonarr API key alongside the host (IP address), path to the API (which can be left as is), and Sonarr’s port.
+If everything checks out, you'll get a pat on the back with a successful integration notification.